DataDog/documentation/content/en/code_analysis/software_composition_analysis/setup.md

 When installing a GitHub App, the following permissions are required to enable certain features:

-- `Content: Read`, which allows you to see code snippets displayed in Datadog
+- `Content: Read`, which allows you to see code snippets displayed in Datadog.
-- `Pull Request: Read & Write`, which allows Datadog to add feedback for violations directly in your pull requests using [pull request comments][11]
+- `Pull Request: Read & Write`, which allows Datadog to add feedback for violations directly in your pull requests using [pull request comments][11].

 ### Other source code management providers
-If you are using another source code management provider, configure SCA to run in your CI pipelines via the datadog-ci CLI tool and [upload the results][8] to Datadog.
+If you are using another source code management provider, configure SCA to run in your CI pipelines using the `datadog-ci` CLI tool and [upload the results][8] to Datadog.
 You **must** run an analysis of your repository on the default branch before results can begin appearing on the **Code Analysis** page.

 ## Further Reading